angelafrancisco/bookapp-fe/README.md

-# Capstone Project App: MERN Full-Stack App
+# Capstone Project: MERN Full-Stack App

 **Week 11-12: April 2022.
 Final Capstone Project for General Assembly.**

-Book App: A full-stack MERN (React, Node/Express, MongoDB) web application to search and save books for vacation, fun, or anytime you need a reminder of what your next book should be!
+.ReadMe book app: A full-stack MERN (React, Node/Express, MongoDB) web application to search and save books for vacation, fun, or anytime you need a reminder of what your next book should be!

 <!-- App name ideas: Bookasauraus Recs, BookWorm, Book-Hook-Up, .ReadMe -->
 <!-- ## Deployed Website